NWalker1208/auto-mute/README.md

 # auto-mute

 A command-line tool to automatically mute specific words from audio and video files.
 Currently just a proof-of-concept.
-Originally intended for the censoring of profanity, but I've tried to make it a bit more general purpose.
+Originally intended for censoring profanity, but I've tried to make it a bit more general purpose.

-Uses ffmpeg and OpenAI Whisper (via whisper.cpp).
+Uses OpenAI Whisper to transcribe audio and ffmpeg to apply filters.

 ## Usage